 My maternal grandmother's maiden name was Perdicaro.
 On December 23rd, 1903, her father, Giovanni Perdicaro (age 43, married) and her grandfather, Carlo Perdicaro (age 65, widowed) landed at Ellis Island.
 Giovanni—my great-grandfather—had $110 in his pocket, a considerable sum of money in those days: he was a reputable and prosperous merchant, a goldsmith, in fact.
 His father Carlo—my great-great-grandfather—arrived with $30, so that neither of them had to hang their head as they stepped off the boat.
 Both were sponsored by Giovanni's brother, Giuseppe Perdicaro, of New York City.
 Giuseppe lived on East 51st Street in Manhattan, where I believe he had his goldsmith's shop.

 Giovanni prospered as a goldsmith in New York.
 At the time he arrived he had a wife, Rosaria, and a daughter, my grandmother Carolina Perdicaro.
-Grandma Caroline was about 12 years old when she arrived.
-She came here during the Presidency of William McKinley!
+Grandma Caroline was about 12 years old when she arrived, which was during the Presidency of William McKinley!
 I haven't found her entry records (or her mother's records) yet, but she was born in Messina Province in August of 1891.

 My great-grandmother Salvatrice Buonocore (nee Salvo) lived a remarkably long life: she was born (in the "Kingdom of the Two Sicilies," as it was then called) sometime between 1859 and 1861 (well before the creation of the Italian Republic, and just before or during the Presidency of Abraham Lincoln) and died, an American citizen, in 1964 as Lyndon Johnson was beginning the escalation of the war in Vietnam.